embrace-io/opentelemetry-kotlin/README.md

 ## Feedback/bugs

 Got feedback or found a bug?
-Please open a GitHub issue or contact support@embrace.io and we'll get back to you.
+Please open a GitHub issue and we'll get back to you.

 ## Snapshot versions